 Several off-court activities will enhance the action provided by the players on court.
 Both tournament sites feature a variety of dining options, shopping, games, performances, and promotions, offering a festival-like atmosphere aimed at getting fans closer to the fun and excitement of attending a world-class event.
 New on-site and digital enhancements for 2016 will be announced at a later date.

-Rogers Cup presented by National Bank will welcome the best players of the ATP World Tour from July 23-31 at Aviva Centre on the York University campus in Toronto and the top players of the WTA from July 22-31 at Uniprix Stadium in Montreal.
+Rogers Cup presented by National Bank will welcome the best players of the ATP World Tour from July 23-31 at Aviva Centre on the York University campus in Toronto and the top players of the WTA from July 22-31 at STADE IGA in Montreal.
 For more information and to purchase tickets, please visit rogerscup.com.